Structure and stability of high-redshift galaxies in cosmological simulations: Structure of high redshift galaxies

 Figure~\ref{fig:profile_radial_sumstar} compares the stellar profiles of galaxies in different runs.
-Even though our disks are thick, all of them can still be fit reasonably well by an exponential disk model with the scale length $h_R = 1.1 \pm 0.1$~kpc, in the radial range $2-6$~kpc.
+Even though our \revi{galaxies} are thick, all of them can still be fit reasonably well by an exponential disc model with the scale length $h_R = 1.1 \pm 0.1$~kpc, in the radial range $2-6$~kpc.
 The only exception is run SFE50 that has $h_R\approx 1.5$~kpc.
-Since the gas density profiles are shallower, formation of new stars over time would gradually increase the stellar scale length.
+Since the gas density profiles are shallower, formation of new stars over time would gradually increase the stellar scale length. \revi{We note that the exponential fits here exclude the central parts of the galaxies, which may harbor dense bulges. }

-Interestingly, observations of clumpy galaxies at $z\simeq 1-2$ \citep[e.g.,][]{Shibuya:2016aa} find surface brightness profiles with the S\'ersic index of $n\simeq 1$, corresponding to an exponential disk.
+Interestingly, observations of clumpy galaxies at $z\simeq 1-2$ \citep[e.g.,][]{Shibuya:2016aa} find surface brightness profiles with the S\'ersic index of $n\simeq 1$, corresponding to an exponential disc.
 For example, massive ($\Ms\sim 10^{9.6}\Msun$) star-forming galaxies at $1<z<3$ in the ZFOURGE survey can be fit by $n\approx 1.2$ and an effective radius of $R_e\approx 2$~kpc \citep{Papovich:2015aa,Forrest:2018aa}.
 This is very close to the effective radii we obtain for our galaxies: $R_e\approx 1.68\, h_R \approx 1.8$~kpc.
-Thus the stellar density profiles of our simulated galaxies are typical of star-forming galaxies at these intermediate redshifts.
+Thus the stellar density profiles of our simulated galaxies are typical of star-forming galaxies at these intermediate redshifts. \\ \\